dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 #### Branch
 When you feel like adding a new feature or want to [refactor](https://en.wikipedia.org/wiki/Code_refactoring) the existing code it's a good idea to create a new branch, do your work there, and then merge it back to the main branch.
 This gives you confidence that you wouldn't break the existing code.
 It also allows different developers to work on the same codebase without blocking each other.

-Git [branching](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) is extremely lightweight and allows to create and switch between different branches almost instantaneously.
+Git [branching](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) is extremely lightweight and allows to create new branches and switch between them almost instantaneously.
 #### Pull (merge) request
 [Pull](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) (GitHub) or [merge](https://docs.gitlab.com/ee/user/project/merge_requests/) (GitLab) request is a feature specific to web-based Git-repository managers that provides a simple way to submit your work to the project.
-There is a lot of confusion about why it's called a pull request and not a push request as you want to add you changes to the repo.
+There is a lot of confusion about why it's called a pull request and not a push request as you want to add your changes to the repo.
 The reasoning behind this naming is simple.
 When you create a pull request you actually request the project's maintainer to pull your submitted changes to the repository.
 ### Basic usage
 #### Command line
 To start using Git in command line I recommend to take a look a [this](https://rogerdudler.github.io/git-guide/) simple but useful Git guide for the beginners by Roger Dudler.